magento/architecture/design-documents/component-isolation.md

 * All new service contracts SHOULD expose asynchronous APIs
 * All new state modifying operations SHOULD expose bulk APIs
 * All service operations MUST BE stateless
-* There MUST BE NO data dependencies between components.
+* There MUST BE NO data dependencies between services.
 * Command & query responsibility segregation – storefront APIs for data immutable in storefront (catalog) should be optimized for data retrieval

-Detailed design must be prepared for every component.
+Detailed design must be prepared for every service.

 ## Implementation approach

-Iterative approach must be used for component isolation: one component at a time is extracted from monolithic application.
+Iterative approach must be used for service isolation: one service at a time is extracted from monolithic application.

 Checkout is proposed to be the first service to extract.